vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 ![image](/assets/2025-06-21/100.png)

 The script adds a row to our `ActiveAuditItems` table, in Peakboard Hub (you may be using a different storage solution).
-It sets the following rows:
+It sets the following columns of the row:
-* Set `Input01` to the text that the user entered into the text field.
+* Set `Input01` to the text that the user entered into the text field for this step.
 * Set `State` to  `D`, to mark this step as done.
-* Set `TSDone` to the current time, to record the time that the step was completed.
+* Set `TSDone` to the current time, to record the time that this step was completed.

 Then, the script reloads the `ActiveAuditItems` list so that our data source can see the updated data.